Sunday, May 5, 2019

 1. In his short film Ahalya, Sujoy Ghosh subverted the story of Ahalya from the Ramayana into a contemporary setting where the men were turned into stones.

-2. The moment when Badal takes off his mask is reminiscent of the one when Vidya takes off the fake baby bump in Kahaani.
+2. The moment Badal takes off his mask is reminiscent of the one when Vidya takes off the fake baby bump in Kahaani.

 3. The nameplate on Naina's car says N4INA, which is quite similar to her name.